gecio/gecio.github.io/docs/_optimist/guided_tour/step19/index.en.md

 ## CloudConfig

-Cloud config is a resource with type `OS::HEAT::CloudConfig`.
+Cloud config has resource type `OS::HEAT::CloudConfig`.

 Cloud config hs a variety of uses, but in this case it will be used to configure IPv6.